aduvenhage/ais-decoder/README.md

 ## Create a python module (WIP)
-Use SWIG to compile a python module.
 The module is built around the 'ais_quick' interface.
 See 'examples/quick'.
+This project uses SWIG to compile a python module.
 The SWIG interface file is located at 'python/ais_decoder.i'.
-Follow the decoder lib build instructions -- if the library is installed on the system the SWIG steps are easier.

-To build and install
+To build and install using 'setuptools':

 ```
 cd python